-And a host of other family and close friends.
+And a host of extended family and friends.

-There will be a funeral service to honor the life of Mr. Beams on Saturday, November 17, 2018 at 6:00 PM EST (5:00 PM CST) in the chapel of the L.R.
+There will be a funeral service to honor the life of Mr. Crabtree on Thursday, April 28, 2021 at 11:00 AM in the chapel of the L.R.
 Petty Funeral Home, 1765 New Columbia Rd, Campbellsville, KY.
-In fulfillment of Mr. Beams wishes, his friends and family will be sharing laughter and memories.
-Cremation will follow the service.
+Burial will follow in the Campbellsville Memorial Gardens Cemetery.
+Full military honors will be conducted by the Marion County Veterans Honor Guard.